-Neither Use Nor Ornament exhibition is currently on at OVADA, Oxford and runs until 28 April.
-Open 12-6pm Thursday to Sunday.
+Neither Use Nor Ornament exhibition at OVADA, Oxford is now closed.

 Can We Talk?

 Three NUNO artists in conversation about their work with curator Sarah Mossop.

 Visits from the Lord Mayor and Lady Mayoress, and MP Annalise Dodds were highlights.
 The exhibition looked stunning in the OVADA warehouse space, and two performances by Naomi Morris, and a live poetry reading by Rhiannon Lloyd-Williams created many memorable moments.

 Rarely am I moved to actual tears by a piece of writing but Jenni Dutton’s marvellous Self Portrait with Portals has touched on something deep.
 How do we connect with memory and what happens to memory over time?
 What is the role of the object in keeping us together, in keeping us whole.
 I ... read more...

 - September 17, 2014 Originally posted here

 The museum is honoured to have Marion Michell as a contributor with this startlingly beautiful and affecting post illustrating the rich layers of meaning contained within the object.
 Filial love, politics and an early memory of the genesis of an art practice are but some of the strands Marion explores.
 She asks if such ... read more...